Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Remaining conscious after an injury, resulting in the patient feeling like the injury wasn’t severe enough to seek medical treatment

 These points cause many to dismiss the notion of getting a CT scan or MRI, which is the first and most vital step in detecting structural damage to the brain.
-More advanced assessment tools, such as functional MRIs or SPECT scans, can also detect:
+More advanced assessment tools, such as functional MRIs or SPECT imaging scans, can also detect:

 • Metabolic damage in the brain tissue